 The development of UV LEDs is progressing rapidly

 Point-of-use disinfection systems with UV LEDs are now state of the art.
-The first UV disinfection systems with LEDs for individual water supply are ready for market.
+The first UV disinfection systems with LEDs for individual water supply (as point of entry applications) are ready for market.
 If the development continues at the same speed, systems with flow rates in the range of a few 10 m³ will be available in the years to come.

 Larger systems with a flow rate of several 100 m³ already exist as test samples, but are not used due to the current high production costs.
 However, production costs and thus prices have been falling continuously for years.

 As with all innovative products, LEDs for disinfection applications have not yet been standardised nationally or in Europe.
 To change this, relevant manufacturers of UV LEDs have already joined figawa.
-As a first step, the figawa Working Group on UV Water Treatment will push ahead with standardization for point-of-use applications.
+The figawa Working Group on UV Water Treatment will push ahead with standardization for applications inside buildings .
 Intensive discussions are already taking place within the group and the responsible standardisation committees.

 More information in figawa's WG "Domestic water treatment".